 - Officials will arrive to the site or facility dressed in their uniforms (uniform tops may be put on at the facility). - Officials will arrange to arrive to the site/facility at a single location and time.
-Unless unavoidable, officials will enter the facility as a group, maintaining proper physical distancing. - Officials' pregame meetings shall be conducted while practicing proper physical distancing. - Officials shall not engage in pregame/postgame handshakes or fist bumps with players, coaches or administrators. - Officials shall not physically contact players during the contest, including players that appear to be injured or ill. - Officials will maintain physical distancing with each other unless conferencing about a call or ruling.
-In those cases, the officials should avoid speaking face-to-face. - Only the referee will meet with coaches at the pre-meet meeting (without the presence of the starter or captains).
-The meeting should be limited to a single coach from each team, and multiple meetings may be needed to ensure proper physical distancing is maintained. - When providing an explanation of a ruling to a head coach, the official will meet the coach apart from others, while practicing proper physical distancing. - When checking/confirming final results from the meet, the referee will do using proper physical distancing.
+Unless unavoidable, officials will enter the facility as a group, maintaining proper physical distancing. - Officials' pregame meetings shall be conducted while practicing proper physical distancing. - Officials shall not engage in pregame/postgame handshakes or fist bumps with players, coaches or administrators. - Officials shall not physically contact players during the contest, including players that appear to be injured or ill - Officials will maintain physical distancing with each other unless conferencing about a call or ruling.
+In those cases, the officials should avoid speaking face-to-face. - Only the first referee, second referee and the head coach from each team will be permitted to attend the pre-match conference, which will be located at center court with one coach and one referee on each side of the net using proper physical distancing. - Only the second referee will meet with the scorer to review each team's lineup and record on his or her own lineup card. - Officials (including line judges) will not handle volleyballs.
+Players will retrieve balls that get away from the immediate court area.
+During timeouts, the player should be instructed to leave the volleyball on the floor at her position.

-Rules Modifications (Cross Country)
+Rules Modifications (Volleyball)